software-mansion-labs/poseidon-py/README.md

-# poseidon-py
+Poseidon hash Python library with Hades permutation [implemented in C](https://github.com/CryptoExperts/poseidon).

-Poseidon hash (Hades permutation) Python library with [implementation in C](https://github.com/CryptoExperts/poseidon).
+Currently, the parameters for poseidon hash are set to define the permutation used in Starknet.
+They can be found in `poseidon_params.txt`.